rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 1. Click **Next**.

-> **Important:** For **Host Gateway (L2bridge)** networking, it's best to use the same Layer 2 network for all nodes.
+> **Important:** For <b>Host Gateway (L2bridge)</b> networking, it's best to use the same Layer 2 network for all nodes.
 Otherwise, you need to configure the route rules for them.
 For details, refer to the [documentation on configuring cloud-hosted VM routes.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/host-gateway-requirements/#cloud-hosted-vm-routes-configuration) You will also need to [disable private IP address checks]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/host-gateway-requirements/#disabling-private-ip-address-checks) if you are using Amazon EC2, Google GCE, or Azure VM.

 # 3. Add Nodes to the Cluster